GeoPurify: A Data-Efficient Geometric Distillation Framework for Open-Vocabulary 3D Segmentation: introduction

-\begin{itemize} \item We reframe open-vocabulary 3D segmentation from ``Segmentation and Matching'' to ``Segmentation as Understanding''.
-By leveraging a generalist VLM, we establish a richer semantic foundation in a unified visual-linguistic space, overcoming the low semantic ceiling of prior ``localize-then-recognize'' approaches. \item We introduce \textbf{GeoPurify}, a data-efficient framework built on a novel Geometric Contrastive Distillation mechanism.
-Its core components are: a Student Affinity Network to learn latent geometric affinities from unlabeled 3D scans, and Geometry-Guided Pooling that uses these affinities to denoise features and ensure structural consistency at inference. \item Extensive experiments on multiple 3D benchmarks show that GeoPurify achieves performance comparable to or better than state-of-the-art methods while using only \textbf{$\sim$1.5\%} of the training data, highlighting its superior data efficiency.
+In summary, our contributions are: \begin{itemize} \item We introduce \textbf{GeoPurify}, a data-efficient framework built on the hypothesis that beyond their semantic richness, VLM-projected features also embed a latent 3D geometric structure.
+GeoPurify demonstrates that recovering this latent structure is a more data-efficient path to open-vocabulary 3D segmentation. \item Our framework first leverages a generalist VLM to establish a rich semantic foundation via ``Segmentation as Understanding'', overcoming the low semantic ceiling of prior ``Segmentation and Matching'' approaches .
+It then introduces a Geometric Contrastive Distillation mechanism to learn latent geometric affinities from unlabeled 3D scans and a Geometry-Guided Pooling module that uses these affinities to denoise features and ensure structural consistency at inference. \item Extensive experiments on multiple 3D benchmarks show that GeoPurify achieves performance comparable to or better than state-of-the-art methods while using only \textbf{$\sim$1.5\%} of the training data, highlighting its superior data efficiency.
 To ensure reproducibility and foster future research, we will publicly release our code and pre-trained models. \end{itemize}